Moving Checklist – Two Months Before

 Six Weeks Before

-- Order supplies.
-If you are packing by yourself, order boxes and other packing supplies such as tape, protective wrapping, and permanent markers.
+- If you are going to pack by yourself, order moving supplies.
+For packing by yourself, you are going to need to order boxes and other packing supplies such as tape, protective wrapping, and permanent markers.

 - Use it or lose it.
 Make sure to use up frozen food and anything else that can go bad.